FarronF/limerick-council-meetings/meetings/2016/07/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of Municipal District of Cappamore-Kilmallock - 23rd June 2016.md

 The Senior Executive Engineer advised that additional funding of €30,000 was available under

-the Development Fund Allocation (Ancillary Projects) 2016 for the District.--- 3
+the Development Fund Allocation (Ancillary Projects) 2016 for the District.
+---
+3

 On the proposal of Councillor Teefy, seconded by Councillor Sheehy, it was agreed that the